 Improve your mental health, relationships, and overall wellness while honoring your cultural values.
+This cohort centers on Family & Intergenerational Healing: What We Carry, What We Release - a space to reflect, connect, and grow together.

-A community program by Sahaj Kaur Kohli
+A one-of-a-kind community program by award-winning therapist Sahaj Kaur Kohli for those living between cultures

 You are motivated to take care of your mental health, relationships, and overall wellness…